MITHU-SAJU/femmie-fit-tailor/README.md

 # femmie-fit-tailor
-created a website for an experienced tailor to showcase his works and added  additional details using ANGULAR
+created a website for an experienced tailor to showcase his works using ANGULAR